-Refillable Containers: Return container to point of purchase for reuse with seal intact and in sellable condition.
+Refillable Containers: Return container to point of purchase for reuse with seal intact and in salable condition.

-Refill this container with pesticide only.
-Do not reuse this container for any
+Refill this container with this product only.
+Do not reuse this container for any other purpose.

 Before refilling, inspect thoroughly for damage such as cracks, punctures, bulges, dents, abrasions, and damaged or worn threads on closure devices.
 After filling and before transporting, check for leaks.
 Do not refill or transport damaged or leaking container.